Methamphetamine is a stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.

 Methamphetamines Side Effects

 Methamphetamine has some of the most infamous side effects of any drug, and takes a violent toll on the body, affecting a person’s overall health, appearance, and hygiene.
-Methamphetamine users seek the drug for the effects of increased euphoria, energy, and alertness.
+Methamphetamine users seek the drug for the effects of increased euphoria, energy, focus, and alertness.
+Effects also include suppression of appetite leading to weight loss.
+The following list outlines some of the major side effects of amphetamine drugs.
+2-4

 Nausea, vomiting, and diarrhea